hmcvay/pizza-parlor/README.md

 ***

-### A simple webpage designed to take a number from the user and return a range of numbers, from 0 to the user inputted number, with specific substitutions.
+### A simple webpage designed for a pizza company, "Pizza.net", where a user can choose one or more individual toppings, and a size, to order a pizza and see the final cost.

 <br>